openstack/openstack-manuals/doc/common-rst/cli_set_environment_variables_using_openstack_rc.rst

 .. note::

    Defining environment variables using an environment file is not a common practice on Microsoft Windows.
-Environment variables are usually defined in the :guilabel:`Advanced` tab of the :guilabel:`System Properties` dialog box.
+Environment variables are usually defined in the :menuselection:`Advanced > System Properties` dialog box.

 Download and source the OpenStack RC file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~